miraclx/xresilient/README.md

 * `err`: &lt;[Error][]&gt;

-The `'error'` event is emitted when the underlying readable stream encounters an `'error'` event while the resilient stream has maxed-out all possible retries. i.e
+The `'error'` event is emitted either when the underlying readable stream encounters an `'error'`  event or the generative function throws an error while the resilient stream has maxed-out all possible retries. i.e

 ```javascript